MrHonekawa/CandyManInfo/README.md

 # CandyManInfo
-Hello, and welcome here :shit:
+Hello, and welcome here :+1: